PoliticalGraveyard.com

 Clarke, Dave See David A. Clarke

 Clarke, David A. — also known as Dave Clarke — of Washington, D.C.
 Democrat.
-Delegate to Democratic National Convention from District of Columbia, 1980; candidate in primary for mayor of Washington, D.C., 1990.
+Delegate to Democratic National Convention from District of Columbia, 1980; candidate for mayor of Washington, D.C., 1990.
 Still living as of 1990.

 Clarke, David C. See David C. Clark